The FY 2020-2021 Coastal Partnership Initiative (CPI) grant cycle will open on Aug. 1, 2019.

 No more than $30,000 and no less than $10,000, for planning, design and coordination activities; and

-Note: Any proposed projects involving construction, non-native plant removal and habitat restoration, are subject to additional review and approval by National Oceanic and Atmospheric Administration, and/or the U.S. Fish & Wildlife Services.
+Note: Any proposed projects involving construction, nonnative plant removal and habitat restoration, are subject to additional review and approval by National Oceanic and Atmospheric Administration(NOAA), and/or the U.S. Fish & Wildlife Services.
 This requires completion of the 306A Checklist with the CPI Application.

-Feel free to contact Florida Coastal Management Program (FCMP) grant staff at 850-245-2184 with any questions pertaining to the CPI grant opportunity.
+Feel free to contact the Florida Coastal Management Program (FCMP) grant staff at 850-245-2094 with any questions pertaining to the CPI grant opportunity.

 Each year, the FCMP publishes a CPI Brochure and a "Notice of Availability of Funds" in the Florida Administrative Register to solicit CPI applications from eligible entities.
 CPI grants provide support for innovative, local, coastal management projects in four program areas:

 Eligible entities may apply for grants for community projects such as habitat restoration, park planning and improvements, waterfront revitalization, and improving communities' resiliency to coastal hazards.
 For detailed application procedures, funding eligibility and review procedures, please contact staff in the FCMP Grants Section at 850-245-2094 with questions about submitting a CPI grant application.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.